Diridon Integrated Station Concept Plan

 + What public engagement activities have been completed so far?

-As part of the initial round of outreach on the Concept Plan, the Partner Agencies:
+As part of the first round of outreach on the Concept Plan, the Partner Agencies:

 - Held a Community Kick-off Meeting on Dec.
 10, 2018